isri-aist/Utils/inverse_polynomial_coefficients/README.md

-# Inverse Polynomial Computation for CPM Model
+# Inverse Polynomial Computation for Cartesian Polynomial Model (CPM)

 ## Overview
 This script computes the inverse polynomial transformation for a camera using the Cartesian Polynomial Model (CPM).
 The output is a JSON file containing the computed inverse polynomial coefficients and relevant camera parameters.
 This JSON file can then be used with [py-oamcalib](https://github.com/micwu/py-oamcalib) to undistort images based on the CPM model.